apache/airflow/TESTING.rst

     breeze start-airflow --mount-sources remove --use-packages-from-dist

 You can mix and match packages from PyPI (final or pre-release candidates) with locally build packages.
-You can also choose which providers you install this way (the ``--remove-sources`` flag makes sure that airflow installed does not contain all the providers - only those that you explicitly downloaded or built in the ``dist`` folder.
+You can also choose which providers to install this way since the ``--remove-sources`` flag makes sure that Airflow installed does not contain all the providers - only those that you explicitly downloaded or built in the ``dist`` folder.
 This way you can test all the combinations of Airflow + Providers you might need.